weeblrpress/clearstatus/README.md

 - `twitterFeed`: an optional Twitter feed or collections.
 If provided, the feed will be embedded in the issue card as long as it is marked as `in_progress`.
 We specifically recommend creating a [Twitter collection](https://developer.twitter.com/en/docs/tweets/curate-a-collection/overview/overview.html) for this purpose.
 This way only tweets related to that specific issue will be displayed.

+- `enableComments`: another excellent way to communicate directly with your users.
+Clearstatus can include commenting on each issue individual page.
+You can enable/disable commenting per issue.
+The only pre-requisite is to set your [Disqus shortname](https://disqus.com) under the `disqusShortname` option in the global configuration file.
+You will of course need to set up a Disqus account for your status page to make this work.

+> We advise to use a dedicated shortname for your status page, separate from any other Disqus shortname you may be using on your other websites.

-- `body`: the body of the event is just a plain text you can write to describe it.
+- `body`: the body is the free text area located after the `---` line (do not touch or remove this line by the way).
+It is just plain text you can write to describe it.
 You can add to, remove from or update that text to your liking using markdown for nicer formatting.

 ## Getting started (manual setup)